liisamalm/aroundhelsinki/README.md

 Clone the repository `git clone https://github.com/liisamalm/aroundhelsinki`

-Install modules by running `npm i @types/leaflet leaflet-geosearch @ngx-translate/core @ngx-translate/http-loader leaflet.markercluster moment --save` in the project folder.
+Install modules by running `npm install` in the angular folder.

-Run `mvn spring-boot:run` in the aroundhelsinki/aroundhelsinki folder.
+Run `mvn spring-boot:run` in the aroundhelsinki folder.

 Run `ng serve` in the project folder for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.